SalesConnection/Caction-Support/docs/Attendance_List.md

 ## Attendance List

-**Attendance List** tracks employee check-ins and check-outs for business travel.
-It includes details such as check-in dates, check-out dates, times, customer visits, total duration of check-ins, and non-check-in times, helping to monitor and manage employees' travel and attendance records.<br><br>
+**Attendance List** helps to view the records of employee check-ins and check-outs for business travel.
+It includes details such as check-in dates, check-out dates, time, customer visits, total duration of check-ins, and non-check-in times, helping to monitor and manage employees’ travel and attendance records.<br><br>

 1. At the desktop site navigation bar, go to HR Suite > Attendance List.<br>
    **Open Attendance List Here:** [https://salesconnection.my/attendance/tablelist](https://salesconnection.my/attendance/tablelist)<br>